 WIN!
 A £100 British Tennis Shop voucher

 Fancy a new racquet or some proper tennis shoes?
-To celebrate Wimbledon season, we are offering you the chance to win a £100 British Tennis Shop voucher – the LTA’s official online retailer – from July 1st.
+To celebrate Wimbledon season, I am offering you the chance to win a £100 British Tennis Shop voucher – the LTA’s official online retailer – from July 1st.
 So there’s no excuse not to take the plunge and serve up a new skill.
 You could be following in the footsteps of the likes of Roger Federer by the end of the month!

 To be in with a chance of winning: